vincentwue/guitar-trainer/README.md

 ## History

-I wanted to use some TypeScript and create my own guitar learn app.
+You can visualize two patterns (scales/chords) in one view simultaneously.

-You can choose a chord in the first dropdown and the scales that contain this chord will show up as buttons below.
-Click them to set the second layer.
+You can invert them and copy a pattern two show two or more fretboards at the same time.

-You can enable "show second" to show the pattern choosed in the second dropdown as simple black dots (most useful for me at this point).
+When a scale is selected, matching chords are selectable below (just try it).

-I do not need more functionality currently, but you can see a lot of useful information in the console.
+When a chord is selected, matching scales are selectable below.

-Text me if you're interested in further features (vini96@web.de)
+Text me if you're interested in further features (vini96@web.de).

 ## Possible next steps (Postponed until I see use for it)